seygorin/cv-app-seygorin-epam-campus/README.md

 ## Adding Personal Data

 To add your personal data, you need to replace the JSON data (the first two lines) from the `public/locales/en-ru/common.json` folder with your own data.
-Additionally, replace all data from the `mockData` folder with your personal information in the JSON files.
+Additionally, replace all data from the `src/mockData` folder with your personal information in the JSON files.

 ## Fonts